gloomyandy/RRFBuild/STM32F4HardwareUasge.md

 Because of this it is not recommended that SPI1 is operated using DMA unless this issue has been investigated further and resolved.
-This probably means that SPI1 should not be used for WiFi/SBC commications (which require operation at high speed in slave mode).
+This probably means that SPI1 should not be used for WiFi/SBC communications (which require operation at high speed in slave mode).

 SDIO
 ====